gitlabhq/gitlabhq/doc/administration/auth/ldap.md

 Normally, if you specify `ssl` it will be on port 636, while `tls` (StartTLS) would be on port 389. `plain` also operates on port 389.

+NOTE: **Note:**
+LDAP users must have an email address set, regardless of whether it is used to log in.

 **Omnibus configuration**

 ```ruby